pywbem/pywbem/docs/appendix.rst

   since environment variables can be used to define pip command line options.

 * Remove the flag file that pip uses to enable the limiting behavior.
-See `Python PEP 668`_ which would be most logical in the case of installation into a container such as Docker.
+See `Python PEP 668`_ ("Marking Python base environments as “externally managed") which would be most logical in the case of installation into a container such as Docker.

-See `pywbem issue #3080 <https://github.com/pywbem/pywbem/issues/3080>`_ for
+See `pywbem issue 3080 <https://github.com/pywbem/pywbem/issues/3080>`_ for
 more information about this issue.

 .. _Python PEP 668: https://peps.python.org/pep-0668/